 Every Wednesday in July and the first Wednesday in August, Wild South staff will lead a nature hike for kids and families to the coolest, wettest creeks and canyons of the Bankhead National Forest (AL)!

 Hike details will be sent out to our e-mail list in advance of each hike, and will also be posted on Wild South’s Facebook page.
 To get on the e-mail list, contact Janice Barrett.

 Wild Wednesday hikes are for taking time to explore, for turning over rocks and finding critters, for wading in streams and just being in our amazing forest!
 These outings are great ways for adults to learn of good places on our National Forest to take children.
-Hikers will learn about the animals and plants that live there and the Native Americans who first inhabited what is now the Bankhead National Forest.
+Hikers will learn about the animals and plants that live there and the Native Americans who first inhabited what is now the Bankhead National Forest and Sipsey Wilderness.
 They will learn Leave No Trace principles and how to treat our forest with care.

 Group sizes for each hike are limited and advance sign-up is required: Click HERE or phone Janice at 256-974-6166 to ask questions and sign up.
 Be sure to specify which hike(s) you are signing up for, the number in your group and ages of those under 18 and please include your phone number.
 Hikers with at least one child under 18 will have priority on the sign-up list.
 Hikes fill quickly!

 All hikes are appropriate for most abilities and ages and are rated moderate.
 Hikes are on trails that are rough as one might expect in forested, rocky canyons.
 We will be in streams, under waterfalls, in swimming holes and maybe even in rain.
 In other words, expect to get wet!

 Destinations are subject to change according to weather, water levels, road and trail conditions.